VEERARAGAVAN7/VSD_SoC_TapeOut_Week2/README.md

 ```

-As this week focus on pre, synth, and post simulations
+As this week focus on Pre-Synthesis simulation(Functional Verification)

 ## 🔄 Pre-Synthesis Simulation (RTL Simulation)